 The subgroup of cap-makers from our handwork circle include: Martha Branden, Gail Cable, Katya Hoke, Susette Shiver, Ceil Jensen, Paddy Lynch, Mary Kelley, Kathleen Lewis, Tori Masaki, Victoria Robertson, and Sara (with tunis, we need her last name!!)

-This year the county fair (third largest in NC) occurs September 8-17, 2023.
+This year the NC Mountain State Fair (third largest in NC) occurs September 8-17, 2023.
 A new category for competition is the "Caps for Cancer" in which all the caps will be donated to Messina Cancer Center in WNC.

 The information that we have at present is detailed in this pdf document.
 Our group plans to enter in the Club Showcase Class including in the crochet, knitting, and constructed categories.